c3lang/c3-web/docs/generic-programming/compiletime.md

 }
 ```

-This elminates redundancy when print debugging.
+This eliminates redundancy when print debugging.
 This code could be refined to be better, such as by making `@show` handle [Optionals](../language-common/optionals-essential.md#what-is-an-optional) correctly, but the simple version above is less distracting.
-However, as you can see, code can be annoted for temporary print debugging very easily by using `$stringify` based expression macros.
+However, as you can see, temporary print debugging can be added very easily using `$stringify`-based expression macros.

 ### `$Typeof`